hesiqi2000/zynq-lab/lab5.md

-# Software Writing for Timer and Debugging
+# Software Development Debugging

 ## Objectives
 After completing this lab, you will be able to:
 * Use Vitis Debugger to set break points and view the content of variables and memory
+* Develop a linker script
+* Partition the executable sections into both the DDR3 and BRAM spaces
 ## Steps

 ### Open the project in Vivado